malokhvii-eduard/mod3d/README.md

 4. Commit your *Changes* (`git commit -m 'Add awesome feature'`)
 5. Push to the *Branch* (`git push origin feature/awesome-feature`)
 6. Open a *Pull Request*

+## :sparkling_heart: Like this project ?

+Leave a :star: if you think this project is cool or useful for you.

 ## :warning: License